nshki/nshki.com/README.md

 # nshki.com

-This is the repository for my personal blog.
+This is the repository for my personal site.